 Over his six seasons as the team's Assistant General Manager, Sweeney oversaw the development of the team's drafted prospects at the AHL, junior hockey, college and European levels in addition to having a supervisory role in the day-to-day operations of the hockey department.
 He also oversaw all hockey operations matters for Boston's AHL affiliate in Providence.

-Drafted by the Bruins as their eighth pick, 166th overall, in the 1984 NHL Entry Draft, Sweeney went on to play four seasons of college hockey at Harvard University.
+Sweeney played four seasons of college hockey at Harvard University.
 He earned both NCAA East All-American and ECAC First Team All-Star honors with the Crimson and played in the 1986 NCAA Finals before graduating with a degree in Economics.

 Sweeney and his wife Christine have twin sons, Jarrod and Tyler.